gohugoio/hugo/content/about/roadmap.md

 To track Hugo's progress, see our [GitHub Milestones][milestones].

-In no particular order, here are some other features currently being worked on for the Hugo project:
+In no particular order, here are some other features currently being worked on:

 * Intelligently related posts ({{< gh 98 >}})
 * Even easier deployment to S3, SSH, GitHub, rsync.
 Give the [hosting and deployment][] section a shot.